JakubZelek/Diblob/src/diblob/README.md

 <img width="551" alt="image" src="https://github.com/Zeleczek-kodowniczek/Diblob/assets/72871011/16aeb5fe-78ff-42d5-93a2-77e6d4a94a1f">

 ### Fields
-- `diblobs` - dict where key, value equals diblob_id, Diblob object respecively (keep *B0*, *B1*, *B2* in the picture above).
+- `diblobs` - dict where key, value equals diblob_id, Diblob object respectively (keep *B0*, *B1*, *B2* in the picture above).
 - `nodes` - dict where key, value equals node_id,  Node object respectively (keep *A*, *B*, *C*, *D*, *E*, *F*, *G* in the picture above).
 - `edges` - dict where key, value equals node_id,  list of Edge objects respectively.
 List is used because multiple edges with the same
             head and tail are enabled (keeps edges *AB*, *AF*, *BC*, *BD*, *BE*, *CD*, *DE*, *DF*, *DG*, *FB*, *FG*, *GA* in the picture above).
 - `root_diblob_id` - root blob_id which represents entire digraphs .Even if digraph doesn't have diblobs inside, entire graphs is treat as diblob. (*B0* in the picture above).

 ### Methods
-For imformations about functions arguments, lets check out the code.
 - `construct` - helper function used in `__init__`.
-- `get_diblobs_common_ancestor` - returns id of comon ancestor of diblobs (diblobs have tree structure).
+- `get_diblobs_common_ancestor` - returns id of common ancestor of diblobs (diblobs have tree structure).
 - `get_diblob_descendants` - returns set of diblob id's which are in the diblob subtree, where delivered node_id is the root.
 - `get_diblob_edges` - returns set of all edge ids, set of incoming edge ids, set of outgoing edge ids and set of diblob descendants with considered diblob_id as side effect.
 - `is_diblob_ancestor` - validates if diblob with id=potential_ancestors is the ancestor of the diblob with delivered diblob_id.
-- `flatten` - removes diblobs with delivered ids (removing diblob doesn't implify nodes deletion.
-Nodes are transfered to the diblob direct ancestor).
+- `flatten` - removes diblobs with delivered ids (removing diblob doesn't implies nodes deletion.
+Nodes are transferred to the diblob direct ancestor).
 Root diblob cannot be flattened:

   <img width="813" alt="image" src="https://github.com/Zeleczek-kodowniczek/Diblob/assets/72871011/2a6e0532-34b7-4dd2-ae34-d16311aba2e1">